-Alex Spanos was an American billionaire real estate developer, founder of the A. G. Spanos Companies, and the majority owner of the Los Angeles Chargers of the National Football League (NFL).
+Alex Spanos was an American billionaire real estate developer and founder of the A. G. Spanos Companies.
+Spanos was also the majority owner of the NFL team Los Angeles Chargers.

-In his early years, Alex Spanos worked night and day, seven days a week in his father’s bakery.
-His growing family was struggling to make ends meet on $40 a week.
-In 1951, at the age of 27, the time came for Spanos to make the toughest business decision of his life – to stay in the family business or strike out on his own.
+As a youth Spanos worked night and day, seven days a week in his father’s bakery.
+Seeing that his growing family was struggling to make ends meet on $40 a week Spanos decided to leave his father’s business and strike out on his own.
 This was in 1951 when Spanos was 27 years old.

-More than 50 years later, Spanos has transformed an $800 loan into one of the leading real estate and development companies in the building industry.
+Since then, Spanos transformed an $800 loan into one of the leading real estate and development companies in the building industry.
 As the founder and chairman of A.G.
 Spanos Companies, the nation’s largest family-owned construction company, his commitment to quality and integrity are imprinted in the daily operation and management of the eight companies that are wholly owned and managed by the Spanos family as well as the Chargers.

 The success of the A.G.
 Spanos Companies has allowed him to pursue many dreams, including owning a National Football League team.

 “I always believed in the pursuit of one’s dreams,” Spanos said in announcing his intention to buy the team.
 “For me, it has been a lifelong goal to own an NFL team.
 In buying the San Diego Chargers, I’ve been able to realize a dream.”
 On Aug.
 1, 1984, the dream became reality.